plotly/plotly.py/doc/python/dropdowns.md

 #create a dictionary with Plotly figures as values
 fig_dict = {}

+# we need to fill that dictionary with figures.  this example assumes that each figure has a title and that
+# we want to use the titles as descriptions in the drop down
-# Loop through each unique continent and create a scatter plot using the 2007 data
+# This example happens to fill the dictionary by creating a scatter plot for each continent using the 2007 Gapminder data
 for continent in df['continent'].unique():
     # Filter data for the current continent
     continent_data = df[(df['continent'] == continent) & (df['year'] == 2007)]